voucherifyio/voucherify-ios-sdk/README.md

 - validate a voucher based on its code and optionally order amount (required for gift vouchers)
 - validate a gift voucher.
 This requires to pass an amount that is intended to be withdrawn from the voucher.
   Order amount have to be expressed in cents, as an integer.
 For example $22.50 should be provided as 2250
+- validate a voucher with with validation rules
+- redeem a voucher using its code

 Usage
 =====